 Continue to Dole Plantation and get a taste of their Dole whip – a soft serve with that delicious, tart pineapple flavor.
 There are several ways this is served so those that are very budget-conscious will want to get the cheapest regular cone or cup for $5.50.

 The next stop is Haleiwa where you’ll be able to stretch your legs, do a lot of boutique shopping and scope out your next lunch spot.
-My current favorite is Kono’s where they take our local kalua pig dish and smoke it for 12 full hours.
+My current favorite is Kono’s North Shore where they take our local kalua pig dish and slow roast it for 12 full hours.
 Oh yeah.

 Once your belly has calmed down, make your way to Shark’s Cove – a personal favorite for snorkeling on Oahu.
 The underwater scenery here is gorgeous and worth the trip out to the North Shore.